mjeanroy/junit-servers/README.md

 For most projects, default configuration will be enough, all you have to do is:

 - Use JUnit runner `JunitServerRunner` (recommended).
-- Use JUnit rule `TomcatServerRule` to start and stop container in your tests.
+- Use JUnit rule `TomcatServerJunit4Rule` to start and stop container in your tests.
 - Extend default `AbstractTomcatTest` that run your test with `JunitServerRunner` runner.

 Default configuration is: